thardy/generator-ngbp/README.md

 > Yeoman Generator based on the popular ngBoilerplate AngularJS kickstarter.  ngBoilerplate is a best-practice boilerplate for scalable Angular projects built on a highly modular, folder-by-feature structure.
 You work in vertical slices on a daily basis (view, controller, service, etc), so why not organize your projects to optimize your workflow, maximize discoverability, and get copy-paste module reuse for free?

 ## Latest Updates
 (4/22/15) Added some pretty hefty improvements - easily switchable mocking with $httpBackend and scaffolding of RESTful resources.
 See below.
+Also updated to Angular 1.3.15 and hardcoded the bower version to avoid issues.
 As always, please let me know of any issues.

 (12/29/14) Many best-practice improvements, including use of "Controller as model" syntax, cleaner controllers, plus separate \*.module.js file for module declarations and grunt build support for those files.